VoxLink-org/finance-tools-mcp/README.md

 And breaking world news from [cnbc.com](https://www.cnbc.com/).

-Combine this with an MCP server for placing trades on a brokerage platform such as [tasty-agent](https://github.com/ferdousbhai/tasty-agent) to place trades on tastytrade platform.
 Make sure to also enable web search functionality if you would like to incoporate latest news in your analysis.

 ## Prerequisites